 With today’s too-big-to-fail financial environment, it can seem like the biggest banks and financial institutions have an unfair advantage over the little guy.
 Is there a way that a small, nimble investor can gain an edge?

 There is.
 It’s called Tenderlist.

 Tenderlist is an investment strategy focused on corporate tender offers and special situations.
 The strategy is limited in the amount of money that can be put to work at any given time and is, therefore, ideal for accounts of $5,000-$15,000.
-Risks are typically limited to cancellation of the underlying deals in which we invest.
-The strategy has thus far exhibited low volatility, and returns have been very strong.
+The strategy has to date generated strong returns with low volatility and low market correlation.*

 Q: What is a tender offer?